 The Birth of a Technology

-Early in 1954, a small team of scientists at Bell Laboratories tried to find a practical way to generate electricity for telephone systems in rural areas not connected to power lines.
-Using crystalline silicon, they fashioned an enormous solar cell capable of turning six percent of the sunlight that struck it into electricity.
+In 1955, using crystalline silicon, scientists at Bell Laboratories fashioned an enormous solar cell capable of turning six percent of the sunlight that struck it into electricity.
 Soon the efficiency was raised to eleven percent and scientists realized that the new devices could have practical applications.
 They had another reason for optimism; the material they were using, silicon, is the world’s second most abundant element, comprising 28 percent of the earth’s crust.

 These achievements were greeted with much fanfare amid the technological developments of the 1950s.
 Solar cells seemed to promise an unlimited supply of electricity and roused considerable excitement.
 A 1957 article in “Business Week” envisioned an automatically controlled solar car in which “all riders could sit comfortably in the back seat and perhaps watch solar-powered TV.”

 Photovoltaic researchers also faced an unsettling economic reality.
-Silicon cells developed in the 1950s were extremely expensive, with costs as high as $600 per watt (compared to $5 or $6 today).
+Silicon cells developed in the 1950s were extremely expensive, with costs as high as $600 per watt (compared to less than $1 today).
 Funding for research to reduce the cost was not available in an era with falling electricity prices and minimal concerns about the environment.

-Achievements in photovoltaic cell research during the peak years of the space program included a major increase in efficiency and reduction in cost of more than 400 percent.
+Achievements in photovoltaic cell research during the peak years of the space program included a major increase in efficiency and reduction in cost.
 However, the space-related PV market leveled-off and photovoltaic cell production declined.

 In 1973, America was jolted by its first oil crisis – gasoline prices soared and interest in alternative fuels was awakened.
 Beginning in 1975, the U.S. government funded a steadily growing research and development program aimed at making photovoltaics economical for terrestrial use.
 Japan and European countries followed suit.
 Perhaps a dozen private companies entered the solar cell research or production business.